Non-Differentiable Functions in Machine Learning

 flat_loss_functions Top: 1-Dimensional L1 loss for two points $a=0.25$ and $b=0.75$.
 Bottom: 1-Dimensional L1 (absolute value) and L2 (least squares) loss for a large number of points sampled from a uniform distribution $x_i\sim\mathbb{U}(0,1)$.

-This type of thing is the bread and butter of the (convex) optimization crowd, and to take matters seriously, there is no way around e.g. (Boyd & Vandenberghe, 2004), for which there are also excellent lectures online (70% math, 30% Boyd jokes!).
-A lot of work is going into this in machine learning as well, both in terms of theory and in terms of implementation (a google search leads down more than one rabbit hole), but the discussion normally isn’t spelled out as part of the standard curriculum.
-(Too busy fitting k-means clustering if the standard introductory courses are anything to go by!)
+Optimization problems involving weird functions is the bread and butter of the (convex) optimization specialists, and to take matters seriously, there is no way around e.g. (Boyd & Vandenberghe, 2004), for which there are also excellent lectures online (70% math, 30% Boyd jokes!).
+Considerable work is going into this in machine learning as well, both in terms of theory and in terms of implementation (a google search leads down more than one rabbit hole).
 The topic of non-differentiable functions in machine learning also goes deep in the sense that many settings aren’t conducive to straight-forward optimization with gradient descent (things like reinforcement learning, GANs, probabilistic models fit with MCMC, non-convex optimization tackled with techniques like genetic algorithms and so on and on – getting to use gradient methods is a win in and off of itself).

 Below are some approximations of common non-differentiable elements, roughly in the order in which I find them useful.
 Approximations, in general, are not unique, and other functions can be found that may be more suitable.